jasl/vibe_photos_v4/README.md

 Database Configuration
 ----------------------

 - `config/settings.yml` now includes a `databases` block.
-By default the primary database points at the local Postgres + pgvector service defined in `docker-compose.yml`, while the projection/cache database remains `sqlite:///cache/index.db` for portability.
+By default the primary database points at the local Postgres + pgvector service defined in `docker-compose.yml`, while the cache database remains `sqlite:///cache/index.db` for portability.
 - Start the backing services with `docker compose up postgres redis` (or the full stack) before running the pipeline.
-- Override `databases.primary_url` / `databases.projection_url` per environment as needed; all CLIs and services now accept DB URLs in addition to file paths.
+- Override `databases.primary_url` / `databases.cache_url` per environment as needed; all CLIs and services now accept DB URLs in addition to file paths.

 Running the Pipeline (Single-Process)
 ------------------------------------